d-montenegro/MetadataGatherer/README.md

 ### Storing Metadata

-The logic to store and retrieve metadata into SQLite DB is isolated in module _store_manager.py_.
+The logic to store and retrieve normalized metadata into DB is isolated in module _store_manager.py_.
 It exposes the class _MetadataStoreManager_, with two public methods:
  * store_metadata: stores a sequence of _Metadata_ objects
  * retrieve_metadata: retrieves a sequence of _Metadata_ objects

-## Disclaimer
+## Optimization

-### DB Schema is not optimum
+### DB Schema

 The DB schema for this application consists of a single table with the following fields:

 * id: the primary key